Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Date/_index.en.md

 #### `textResourceBindings.title`

-The title for the date is shown as a label and can be added as text directly or referenced via a text key to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).
+Label for the date.
+This can be added as a hardcoded string or as a reference to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).

 #### `value`

-Displays the value for the label and can be added as a ISO-date string or an expression.
+The value of the date to be displayed.
+Can be added as a string or an expression.

 #### `format`